dashbitco/mox/README.md

 # Mox

-Mox is a tiny library for defining mocks in Elixir.
+Mox is a library for defining concurrent mocks in Elixir.

 The library follows the principles outlined in ["Mocks and explicit contracts"](http://blog.plataformatec.com.br/2015/10/mocks-and-explicit-contracts/), summarized below: